 For those throughout Manhattan and surrounding areas of New York, New York Bradley A. Connor, M.D. offers specialized care in gastroenterology and tropical medicine diagnosis and treatment from a state-of-the-art facility in Midtown East.
-Dr. Connor is a world-renowned expert in chronic gastrointestinal disorders in returned travelers, gastrointestinal infectious diseases including parasitic disease, as well as emerging infectious diseases.
+Dr. Connor is a world-renowned expert in chronic gastrointestinal disorders in returned travelers, gastrointestinal infectious diseases, as well as emerging infectious diseases.

 Dr. Connor specializes in microbial disorders of the gastrointestinal tract, including those related to the microbiome, antibiotic overuse, and post-infectious irritable bowel syndrome (PI-IBS) as well as small intestinal bacterial overgrowth (SIBO) and Helicobacter pylori infection.